St Nazaire Raid: Campbeltown explodes

 The explosive charges in HMS Campbeltown detonated at noon on 28 March 1942, and the dry dock was destroyed.
 Reports vary on the fate of the two tankers that were in the dock; they were either swept away by the wall of water and sunk, or swept to the far end of the dock, but not sunk.

 A party of 40 senior German officers and civilians who were on a tour of Campbeltown were killed.
 In total, the explosion killed about 360 men.
 The wreck of Campbeltown could still be seen inside the dry dock months later when RAF photo reconnaissance planes were sent to photograph the port.

-According to Captain Robert Montgomery (Royal Engineers, attached to No. 2 Commando), Campbeltown was meant to have detonated at 04:30, the delay caused, he believes, by some of the acid in the pencil detonators being distilled away.
+According to Captain Robert Montgomery (Royal Engineers, attached to No. 2 Commando), Campbeltown was meant to have detonated at 04:30.
+He believed the delay was caused by some of the acid in the pencil detonators being distilled away.
 As the morning progressed, more and more captured comrades joined him in the German HQ.